theQRL/documentation/docs/Use/Wallet/overview.md

 XMSS is considered to be one of the most secure quantum resistant algorithms in use today.
 There is one drawback to hash based cryptography however, a signature key index may only be used one time.

-:::info **OTS** *(One Time Signature)* Keys
+:::info **OTS** *(One Time Signature)* Key Index
-OTS keys can only be used to sign one transaction.
+OTS key indexes can only be used to sign one transaction.
 There are limited keys for an address depending on tree height selected during address creation.
 See the [OTS Documentation](/build/fundamentals/ots-keys) for more information.
 :::